top of page

 The ability to levy taxes necessitated a publicly elected board so that taxpayers would have representation.
 Unfortunately, not all board members vote in the taxpayer's best interest.
 Local municipalities and land developers lobby the board for subsidies - costing you money!

-We have pledged to represent the taxpayer above the municipalities and developers, and to protect our allocation of the Colorado river water from extremist groups.
+We have pledged to represent the taxpayer above the municipalities and developers and to protect our allocation of the Colorado river water.
 It’s time to elect intelligent, level headed board members without an agenda and without an allegiance to anyone but the taxpayer.

 About